Table Of Content

 Look for checking accounts that offer sign-up bonuses and additional interest for the first year of banking.
 Money market accounts typically pay slightly higher interest rates than savings accounts.
 If you don't think you'll need any of your savings, you can open a CD.
 They pay the highest interest, but there are significant fees if you want to withdraw some of the money.

 In most cases, it is impossible to lose money in a CD account.
-Your bank or credit union deposit, like any other banking deposit, is insured by the Federal Deposit Insurance Corporation (FDIC).
+Like any other banking deposit, your bank or credit union deposit is insured by the Federal Deposit Insurance Corporation (FDIC).